-The ADE7854 computes the total active power.
+The ADE7878 computes two types of active powers: one is the total active power and one is the fundamental active power.
 Total active power considers in its calculation all fundamental and harmonic components of the voltages and currents.
+Fundamental active power is the power consumed only by the fundamental components of the voltages and currents.